WolfgangMehner/vim-plugins/vim-support/README.md

     vim-support/doc/vim-hotkeys.pdf
                         Reference card for the key mappings.
-The mappings can also be used with the non-GUI Vim, where the menus are not available.
+The mappings can be used with the non-GUI Vim, where the menus are not available.
     vim-support/doc/ChangeLog
                         The change log.

     vim-support/rc/customization.gvimrc
-                        Additional settings I use in  .gvimrc:
+                        Additional settings for use in .gvimrc:
-                          hot keys, mouse settings, ...
+                          hot keys, mouse settings, fonts, ...
                         The file is commented.
 Append it to your .gvimrc if you like.
     vim-support/rc/customization.vimrc
-                        Additional settings I use in  .vimrc:
+                        Additional settings for use in .vimrc:
                           incremental search, tabstop, hot keys,
                           font, use of dictionaries, ...
                         The file is commented.
 Append it to your .vimrc if you